 Here’s how I’m using the User Explorer report to unlock insights about user behaviour (and how you can use it too)…

-We host the annual Analytics Conference in Australia and we’re always looking at the data to improve the experience for everybody attending the conference.
-We’re currently in the lead-up to our next conference, so I’ve been looking at ticket sales and how people are getting through the checkout process.
+When we hosted our Analytics Conference in Australia we looked at the data to improve the experience for everybody attending the conference.
+And in the lead-up to our conference, we looked at ticket sales and how people traveled through the checkout process.
 (Now I know you might not be selling something, so replace ‘sales’ for ‘leads’ or whatever is driving value for your organisation.)

 Heading to the User Explorer report we are presented with a list of the Google Analytics Client IDs.
 These are basically the anonymous cookie IDs that are used by Google Analytics in order to track each user (aka person) coming to our website.